Azure/Industrial-IoT/docs/opc-publisher/readme.md

 Reverse connect is only supported for the opc.tcp scheme of endpoint urls.
 Reverse connecting other transports is not supported.
 If OPC Publisher cannot find a Url candidate with the opc.tcp scheme to use when reverse connecting it will try to establish a regular connection to any of the other candidate endpoints instead (see [ConnectionModel](./definitions.md#connectionmodel) for more information).

 OPC Publisher will listen for reverse connect requests on port 4840, unless a different port is configured through the `--rcp` command line option.
 You must open the port on the OPC Publisher docker container for external OPC UA servers to be able to access it.
 This must be done in the IoT Edge deployment manifest's create options.
-Add a port bnding entry for port 4840 (or otherwise chosen port) container port and the host port you want to open (e.g., 4840):
+Add a port binding entry for port 4840 (or otherwise chosen port) container port and the host port you want to open (e.g., 4840):

 ```json
     "createOptions": "{\"HostConfig\":{\"PortBindings\":{\"4840/tcp\":[{\"HostPort\":\"4840\"}],  ...